 Otherwise, a PHA cannot have both a CHAP and an approval of a Section 18 Application for the same public housing units.
-While a PHA may submit applications for both a RAD conversion and a Section 18 action covering the same units and may receive initial approval for both programs, it must make a decision as to which program to pursue within ten business days of receipt of the second approval.
-The PHA must inform its local HUD Office of Public Housing of its decision in writing that it will surrender its CHAP (provided it is eligible to pursue RAD in accordance with the following section) or withdraw its Section 18 approval.
+While a PHA may submit applications for both a RAD conversion and a Section 18 action covering the same units and may receive initial approval for both programs, it must make a decision as to which program to pursue for each unit within ninety (90) business days of receipt of the second approval.
+The PHA must inform its local HUD Office of Public Housing, SACTA@hud.gov, and its RAD Transaction Manager of its decision in writing that it will surrender its CHAP (provided it is eligible to pursue RAD in accordance with the following section) or request that HUD suspend its Section 18 approval.
+The CHAP shall be considered issued as of the date of this decision.
 In addition:

 Units for which a PHA has received a Section 18 approval are ineligible for RAD if it has taken any of the following actions to implement the Section 18 approval:

-awarded a demolition contract;
+executed a demolition contract;

-completed a disposition (i.e. transferring title and/or executing a ground lease);
+completed a disposition (i.e., transferring title and/or executing a ground lease);

-requested TPVs from HUD as a result of a Section 18 approval; or
+received TPVs from HUD as a result of a Section 18 approval; or

-Taken any steps to implement relocation under the Section 18 approval (i.e. issuing the 90-day notice to residents).
+Taken any steps to implement relocation under the Section 18 approval (i.e., issuing the 90-day notice to residents).

 If a PHA has already submitted a RAD application or has a CHAP and has taken one of these actions, it must submit a request to withdraw the RAD application or surrender the CHAP.
 Otherwise, HUD will disapprove the RAD application or revoke the CHAP.

-If a PHA has received a CHAP for units for which it has also submitted a Section 18 application but not yet received a determination on, that Section 18 application, it must (i) submit a request to the SAC to withdrawal its Section 18 application; or (ii) submit a request to it local HUD Field Office of Public Housing to “hold” its CHAP while HUD completes its review of the Section 18 application.
-If a PHA decides to pursue RAD for eligible units that have been approved under a Section 18 application, HUD will not rescind the HUD approval on the Section 18 application.
-Rather, the SAC will send a written confirmation letter to the PHA acknowledging the PHA’s decision to pursue RAD and will modify IMS/PIC accordingly.
+If a PHA has received a CHAP for units for which it has also submitted a Section 18 application but not yet received a determination on that Section 18 application, it must (i) submit a request to the SAC to withdrawal its Section 18 application; or (ii) submit a request to its local HUD Office of Public Housing to “hold” its CHAP while HUD completes its review of the Section 18 application.
+If a PHA decides to pursue RAD for eligible units that have been approved under a Section 18 application, SAC will conditionally rescind its Section 18 approval contingent on the successful completion of the RAD transaction and will modify IMS/PIC accordingly.

 Ineligibility for Asset Repositioning Fee (ARF), Replacement Housing Factor (RHF), or Demolition Disposition Transition Funding (DDTF).
 PHAs will be ineligible to receive ARF, Capital Fund RHF or DDTF grants (see 24 CFR § 990.190(h) and 24 CFR § 905.10(i) and (j), respectively) for Covered Projects.
-RAD does not affect ARF, RHF, or DDTF for other public housing projects either previously receiving those funds or which would otherwise be eligible to receive such funding in the year in which the HAP contract becomes effective.
+RAD does not affect ARF, RHF, or DDTF for other public housing projects either previously receiving those funds or which would otherwise be eligible to receive such funding in the year in which the HAP Contract becomes effective.
 RAD does not affect the PHA’s continued receipt of ARF, RHF, or DDTF for projects that were previously receiving these funds.

 Effect of Conversion on PHA’s Faircloth Limit.
 Section 9(g)(3) of the Act limits the construction of new public housing units, referred to as the “Faircloth Limit.”
 Under the Faircloth Limit, a PHA may not use funds allocated under the Capital or Operating Funds for the purpose of constructing any new public housing units if the construction of those units would result in a net increase in the number of units the PHA owned, assisted, or operated as of October 1, 1999.